Kylie Bax: Modeling career

 In 2006, Bax sued the French men's magazine Max Magazine for using bare-breasted images of her on its magazine wrapper.
 No photos of her were inside the publication.
 Her lawsuit cited that the "sexualised nature of the photographs was inconsistent with the image that she had sought to develop".
-The images had been taken about six years earlier, and she was not compensated for their use by Max Magazine, and the photographer was assured that they would not be published without her consent.
+The images had been taken about six years earlier, and she had not been compensated for their use by Max Magazine.
+The photographer had been assured that they would not be published without her consent.

 Acting career

 Between 1999 and 2005, Bax played supporting roles in eight different films.